-Although the 8 MEPs defined in WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.74]] are intended to cover most use cases, WSDL 2.0 has designed this set to be extensible.
+Although the eight MEPs defined in WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.81]] are intended to cover most use cases, WSDL 2.0 has designed this set to be extensible.
 This is why MEPs are identified by URIs rather than a fixed set of tokens.
-Here are the general steps for defining a new MEP.